Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 One of the most important forming processes is the Bulk Forming process.
 This process can be used when the volume ratio of the metal is higher than the surface area.
-Along with that, the bulk-forming process works due to different types of forces.
-They are the shear force, the combination of tensile, and the compressive force.
-The examples of Bulk Forming processes are mentioned below.
+The bulk-forming process works due to the influence types of forces.
+The forces that have influence are shear force, the combination of tensile, and the compressive force.
+The examples of Bulk Forming processes are as follows:

-The main purpose of this rolling process is to reduce the thickness of the metal plates.
+The main purpose of the rolling process is to reduce the thickness of the metal plates.
 In the forming processes, metal is not removed.
-Hence, before the rolling process starts, less width metal is taken with respect to the necessity, as after the rolling process this width is increased due to pressing and decreasing the thickness.
+Hence, before the rolling process starts, less width metal is taken as per the need.
+After the rolling process the width is increased due to pressing and decreasing the thickness.

 The extrusion process is much different from other processes.
 In this process, the metal is heated at high temperatures.
 Then the metal is pressed by the comprehensive force of the die.

 The die has an opening, through which the heated metal flows at the time of pressing by RAM.
 Hence, the proper shape can be made.
 In the extrusion process, the metal is heated at an extremely high temperature such that it becomes like a fluid.